GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 Here, we write visualization files in a format natively readable by Paraview under the tag **VTK**.
 A **Restart** tag is also be specified.
-In conjunction with a **PeriodicEvent**, a restart file allows to resume computations from a set checkpoint in time.
+In conjunction with a **PeriodicEvent**, a restart file allows to resume computations from a set of checkpoints in time.
 Finally, we require an output of the well pressure history using the **TimeHistory** tag.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/SimpleCo2InjTutorial.xml